Insane-Vaas/Flutter-Colour-Change-Using-Sensor/README.md

 ## 3. Android Sensors

-Accessing Mobile Sensors using Flutte is not hence to get access we have to write code in native language.
+Accessing Mobile Sensors using Flutter is not possible hence to get access we have to write code in native language.
 It's platform specified as above in section 2.
-We can asscess sensor using native codes in this example i have written code in Kotlin. you can install kotlin using this [link](https://kotlinlang.org/docs/command-line.html)
+We can asscess sensor using native codes in this example I have written code in Kotlin. you can install kotlin using this [link](https://kotlinlang.org/docs/command-line.html)

 or use the brew command
 ``` bash
 brew install kotlin
 ```
+\* *Note

 ## n.
 Results
 ![light_intensity_mode](https://user-images.githubusercontent.com/46975685/156742964-897f7487-847e-400b-a01d-353cd7c93849.gif)